The One Minutes is a global network devoted to moving image.

-Every month, The One Minutes Foundation puts out a new series of 60-second films that investigate how we perceive and engage with moving image.
-Museums and cultural organisations around the world subscribe to the series.
+Every month we publish a new series of films investigating how we perceive and engage with moving image.
+Worldwide, museums and cultural organisations subscribe to the series and show them.

 The One Minutes aims to:

 provide an international stage for people to create, engage and connect;

 investigate new possibilities for the exhibition of moving image;